Galactus: Powers and abilities

 The consumption of planets is what maintains Galactus' life and power.
 He usually employs the Elemental Converter, which converts matter into energy more efficiently, even though he is capable of feeding without it.
 Alternatively, Galactus can absorb energy directly from cosmic beings and even mystical entities—though with unpredictable results.
-Processing this cosmic energy allows Galactus to utilize a force known as the Power Cosmic to perform great feats, which have included universal cosmic awareness, telepathy, telekinesis, energy projection; size alteration; transmutation of matter; teleportation of objects across space, the creation of force fields and interdimensional portals; the creation of life, the resurrection of the dead, manipulating souls, memories and emotions, and mass-scale events such as recreating dead worlds in every detail (including illusions of their entire populations) and destroying multiple planetary systems simultaneously.
+Possessing this cosmic energy allows Galactus to utilize a force known as the Power Cosmic to perform great feats, which have included universal cosmic awareness, telepathy, telekinesis, energy projection; size alteration; transmutation of matter; teleportation of objects across space, the creation of force fields and interdimensional portals; the creation of life, the resurrection of the dead, manipulating souls, memories and emotions, and mass-scale events such as recreating dead worlds in every detail (including illusions of their entire populations) and destroying multiple planetary systems simultaneously.

 To aid in his search for suitable planets, Galactus frequently appoints an individual as his herald, granting each one in turn a small fraction of the Power Cosmic.
 This power replaces the auras (or souls) of the recipient, with each wielder's physical form adapting to store the energy and in turn allow manipulation for feats such as energy projection.
 Galactus is also capable of removing the Power Cosmic from the herald.

 Galactus also possesses scientific knowledge that is beyond comprehension as one of the oldest living entities in the universe.
 He is capable of building massive starships of his own design, humanoid robots called Punishers used to battle foes beneath his attention, and the Solar System-sized and Möbius strip-shaped space station named Taa II.
 Mr. Fantastic has speculated that Taa II may be the greatest source of energy in the universe.